The TM Experience

 The most common remark from people who have just learned is that they wish they had taken it up years earlier.

 The benefits are invaluable.

-This experience enlivens your creativity, dynamism, orderliness, and organizing power, which result in increasing effectiveness and success in daily life.
+While TM settles your mind, you experience an enlivening of your creativity, dynamism, orderliness, and organizing power, which result in increasing effectiveness and success in daily life.
 The deep rest of meditation dissolves deep stress and strain improving emotional well-being and physical health, with benefits accumulating over time.

 Generally other meditation techniques involve concentration, contemplation or visualization.
 Transcendental Meditation is different to these – it is a completely effortless process, allowing the mind to settle down (transcend) in an easy natural way.